Note

 2. In consideration for the payment of the Fees, Workable shall provide the Customer with the Services as described on the Website, which allow the Customer to browse, screen, track and collaboratively manage its hiring process, as well as to be used for employee onboarding and management ("Services") and provide the facility of storing the Customer’s recruitment and employment data ("Storage Service").
 The Services typically include the following:

-1. the facility to add accounts for "Collaborators", meaning the Customer’s employees and nominated representatives on their hiring team, by nominating such individuals to create individual user accounts which permit them to access and use the Services on behalf of the Customer;
+1. the facility to add accounts for "Collaborators", meaning the Customer’s employees ("Employee") and nominated representatives on their hiring team, by nominating such individuals to create individual user accounts which permit them to access and use the Services on behalf of the Customer;

 2. the facility to create "Openings", meaning descriptions of an employment or contractor role or position that the Customer is seeking to fill (note the ability of the Customer to do this may be limited to a set number of Openings in accordance with the corresponding Fees subscription selected by the Customer, as described on the Website);